 4-44 Should patients be warned about side effects?

-It is very important that patients know the common side effects of the antiretroviral drugs that they are taking.
+It is very important that patients know the common side effects of the ARVs that they are taking.
 Educating patients about side effects is an important part of care.
 It is important that patients are able to monitor themselves for side effects and know which side effects to look out for and which can be serious.

 Patients should be educated about side effects.